 • Present costs estimates for building renovation and new construction

-Wolgast has conducted facility studies for hundred’s of districts in Michigan.
+You may wonder, who does facility studies or how do I find a firm to complete my study?
+Typically a team of your Architect and Construction Manager will help guide the school district through the study.
+As a Construction Manager, Wolgast has conducted facility studies for more than a hundred school districts throughout Michigan.
 Not only do we evaluate the facilities, we assess the district’s needs based on enrollment, age, ability and activities of the students, curriculum objectives and instructional methods utilized.
 Our team of experts can help complete these assessments and upon their completion provide options for the district to decide what the best scenario is in order to reach its goals.

 Bond Campaign Resources provided by Wolgast as your CM: